gamzabox/humble-ai-cli/README.md

 ## Features
 - Interactive REPL with streaming responses and “Thinking…” indicators.
 - Remembers conversation context per session and persists transcripts to `~/.humble-ai-cli/sessions/`.
-- Automatically chunks context messages every 1,500 BPE tokens by default (configurable via `contextChunkSize`) to avoid oversized prompts.
+- Optionally chunks context messages when `contextChunkSize` is set, splitting at the configured BPE token limit to avoid oversized prompts.
 - Works with either OpenAI or Ollama providers as defined in `~/.humble-ai-cli/config.json`.
 - Supports configurable system prompts stored at `~/.humble-ai-cli/system_prompt.txt`.
 - Built-in slash commands: